The Art of Swinging Doors: Mastering Installation and Maintenance

 Step 2: Hinges and Hanging

 Choose the appropriate hinges for your door type and weight, ensuring that they are secured to the door with screws that are long enough to reach the frame.
-The hinges should be attached to the side of the door opposite the direction of swing, typically 6 to 10 inches from the top and bottom of the door.
+The hinges should be attached to the side of the door opposite the direction of the swing, typically 6 to 10 inches from the top and bottom of the door.
 Test the hinges before fully securing them to the frame.

 Step 3: Install the Door Knob and Lock